rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I also happen to agree with that but no one that I talked to found that argument compelling.

-BT: Since it's in an object literal context it seems weird to have to put a leading keyword
+BT: Since it's in an object literal context it seems weird to have to put a leading keyword.

 DJR: Well, yes, it doesn't have the colon.
 You can make the argument that class methods or instance methods should have a keyword as a declaration point, but they don't.
 In this case, we just use a different initialization token.
 We could use a ":", an "=".